northlightcode/neon-tunnel/README_EN.md

 ## 📄 License

-This project is free to use.
+This is proprietary software.
+All rights reserved.
 See the [LICENSE](LICENSE) file for details.

 ---